Ilie Datcu

-Ilie Datcu (born 20 July 1937), also known as İlyas Datça is a Romanian former football goalkeeper and coach.
+Ilie Datcu (born 20 July 1937) is a Romanian former professional football player and coach who played as a goalkeeper, most notably for Dinamo București and Fenerbahçe.

 Club career

 Datcu was born on 20 July 1937 in Bucharest, Romania.
 He began playing football at the junior squads of Constructorul București in 1950, four years later going to Metalul Câmpina and then joining Progresul CPCS București.
 He started his senior career in 1958 at Divizia B team Dinamo Obor București.
 During this three-season spell, the club reached the 1960 Cupa României final, where coach Constantin Teașcă used him the entire match in the 2–0 loss to Progresul București.